AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%switches(tool)`

   Value of :command:`IDE'Default_Switches (tool)`.
-If you have a tool whose switches are defined via an xml file in GPS, they are stored as :guilabel:`Default_Switches (xxx)` in the :guilabel:`IDE` package and you can retrieve them using this macro.
+If you have a tool whose switches are defined via an XML file in GPS, they are stored as :guilabel:`Default_Switches (xxx)` in the :guilabel:`IDE` package, and you can retrieve them using this macro.
 The result is a list of switches, or an empty list if none.